drdv/makefile-doc/README.md

 ## Parameters

-The following parameters are recognised and can be passed to `awk` using `-v NAME VALUE`
+The following parameters are recognised and can be passed to `awk` using `-v var=value`

 + `HEADER`: (default: `1`) If `1`, display header and footer.
 + `DEPRECATED`: (default: `1`) If `0`, hide deprecated targets, show them otherwise.